Growing Lychees In Phoenix Arizona

 Planting

 Dig a hole at least twice the size of the rootball.
 At a minimum, make the hole 2 feet in diameter and 2 feet deep.
-Work in a 50/50 mix of compost to soil.
-Be sure to mix the compost and soil as thoroughly as possible.
+Back fill the whole with the same native soil that was removed mixed with several pounds of sand.
+Be sure to mix the backfill as thoroughly as possible.
 It also is a good idea to finish with the hole an inch or two recessed so that a watering basin is formed.
+After planting, spread a thin layer of compost on top of the soil to help conserve moisture and to supply some nutrients.
+Do not fertilize the newly planted tree until it has been vigorously growing for a couple of months.

 Watering frequency